 Appendix 1: Clustering algorithm for club convergence

-When the results from log t-test regression reject the null hypothesis of overall convergence, the application of clustering algorithm introduced by Phillips and Sul (2009) can be applied for club convergence identification.
+When the results from log t-test regression reject the null hypothesis of overall convergence, the application of the clustering algorithm introduced by Phillips and Sul (2009) can be applied for club convergence identification.
 The following steps briefly summarize the mechanism of the algorithm:

 Step 1: Ordering based on final observation

-All individual units (in our study, provinces) are arranged in descending order based on their last observation in the time series dimension of the panel
+All individual units (in our study, provinces) are arranged in descending order based on their last observation in the time-series dimension of the panel.

 Step 2: The formation of the core group

-Apply log t regression is applied to the first k individual units (provinces), where 2≤k<N. The core group is established when the tb>-1.65.
-If the tb in the first k unit < -1.65, the first unit is dropped the log t regression is applied for the second and third units.
+Apply log t regression to the first k individual units (provinces), where 2≤k<N. The core group is established when the tb>-1.65.
+If the tb in the first k unit < -1.65, the first unit is dropped, and the log t regression is applied for the second and third units.
 This step continues until the condition where tb of the pair units > -1.65.
-In the case where no pairs of units showing tb > -1.65 in the entire sample, the conclude that there are no convergence clubs in the panel.
+In the case where no pairs of units showing tb > -1.65 in the entire sample, the conclusion is that there are no convergence clubs in the panel.

 Step 3: Filter the data for club membership

-When the core group of a club is successfully identified, the rest of individual units (provinces) that are not belonging to the core group will be added one at a time and evaluated using log t regression.
-If the inclusion of additional unit results in tb <-1.65, then the club convergence only has the core group.
-Otherwise, a new group is formed when the tb>-1.65.
+When the core group of a club is successfully identified, the remaining individual units (provinces) that do not belong to the core group will be added one at a time and evaluated using log t regression.
+If the inclusion of an additional unit results in tb <-1.65, then the club convergence only has the core group.
+Otherwise, a new group is formed when tb>-1.65.

 Step 4: Repetition and stopping rule

 Apply log t regression to the remaining individual units (provinces).
-If the results suggest to reject null hypothesis of convergence, repeat steps 1 to 3.
-If there is no core group identified for which tb>-1.65, label the reaming individual units (provinces) as divergent and the algorithm stops.
+If the results suggest rejecting the null hypothesis of convergence, repeat steps 1 to 3.
+If there is no core group identified for which tb>-1.65, label the remaining individual units (provinces) as divergent and the algorithm stops.

 Appendix 2: Brief description of the club merging procedure

 Apply log t regression to the first two adjacent groups identified by the initial clustering mechanism.
 If tb>-1.65, a new club convergence is formed from these two groups.
 Next, repeat the step by adding the next group one at a time until the condition of tb>-1.65 holds.
-If the null of convergence is rejected, conclude that all previous groups converge, except the last added one.
-Restart the merging algorithm from the club where the convergence hypothesis did not hold.
+If the null of convergence is rejected, we conclude that all previous groups converge, except for the last added one.
+Restart the merging algorithm from the club where the convergence hypothesis does not hold.

 Table A1.
 Descriptive statistics of monthly real wage in 34 Indonesian provinces